 We have proposed a new optical manipulation technique that combines the flexibility of optical tweezers with the power of DEP without their drawbacks.
-This technique, called optoelectronic tweezers (OET), is shown schematically in Figure 1 [1].
+This technique, called optoelectronic tweezers (OET), is shown schematically in Fig. 1 [8].
 Instead of hardwired electrodes, OET uses a projected light pattern on a photoconductive surface to generate "virtual electrodes".
 Together with an ac voltage bias across the sample chamber, the DEP forces are initiated optically.
 Thanks to the photoconductive gain, the optical power requirement is reduced by about 100,000 times compared with optical tweezers.
 This enables the formation of large trap arrays.
 It also permits the use of low-cost light source such as lamps or light-emitting diodes (LED) as optical coherence is not required.
-Indeed we have demonstrated an individually addressable array with 15,000 particle traps over an area of 1.3 mm using a single LED source and a digital micromirror device (DMD) spatial light modulator [1].
-The trapped particles include polystyrene beads [9], E. coli bacteria [10], and red and white blood cells [1].
-Using dynamic optical patterns, OET can also be used to separate particles or cells by sizes or other visual attributes [11-14].
-Since its introduction in 2003 [9], several other research groups have reported related works on OET [15-21].
+Indeed we have demonstrated an individually addressable array with 15,000 particle traps over an area of 1.3 mm2 using a single LED source and a digital micromirror device (DMD) spatial light modulator [8].
+The trapped particles include polystyrene beads [9], E. coli bacteria [10], and red and white blood cells [8].